 MY EXPERIENCE AT UCHISAR CASTLE

 We began the day in Goreme Town and hitchhiked 3 kilometers to the start of the Love Valley Trail.
-We then spent the next two hours marveling at the earth pillars and rock formations as we made our way through the valley to Uchisar.
+We then spent the next two hours marveling at the earth’s pillars and rock formations as we made our way through the valley to Uchisar.
 You can check out all of the details in my blog post about how to hike from Love Valley to Uchisar.

-Before we even entered the castle gates, we stopped to take in the views of Uchisar Valley, which is worth a walk in itself with lots of cave dwellings and epic chimneys, hoodoos and earth pillars spread throughout the valley beneath the Uchisar Castle.
+Before we even entered the castle gates, we stopped to take in the views of Uchisar Valley, which is worth a walk in itself with lots of cave dwellings and epic chimneys, hoodoos, and earth pillars spread throughout the valley beneath the Uchisar Castle.

-Several quirky looking cafes are perched amongst the rocks that look out over the valley and up towards the castle.
-This is a great spot for a tea, coffee or snack before heading up to the top of the castle.
+Several quirky-looking cafes are perched amongst the rocks that look out over the valley and up towards the castle.
+This is a great spot for tea, coffee, or a snack before heading up to the top of the castle.

 The trek isn’t tough with about 100 stairs to the top.
 However, the path first leads you inside the caves of the castle before you emerge to begin walking up the stairs on the exterior.
+If you are interested in doing some actual treks in Cappadocia I made a guide covering all of the hikes in Cappadocia.

 When we reached the summit of the Uchisar Castle viewpoint, there were about 15 people hanging out at the top checking out the expansive view.
 A Turkish flag billowed in the chilly wind atop the castle and can be seen all the way from Goreme.